 Recently there has been a resurgence of interest in vinyl LPs among audiophiles.
 However we believe that LPs have significant limitations, particularly in relation to the playback of classical music.
 CDs provide very good sound quality through recent equipment, the range of music available on this medium is vast and the increased playing time of compacy discs make them ideal for classical recordings.
 Of course, opera lovers may well prefer Blu-ray discs so as to gain the benefits of video.

 Unfortunately many local CD shops that once provided a range of classical recordings have closed down and the majority of purchases now are made online, by phone or by email.
 Amazon has a vast level of stock available but provide little advice (apart from customer reviews of varying merit) for the novice purchaser.
 Amazon marketplace can be a great source of reasonably priced second-hand CDs for those who know what they are seeking.
-In all of our reviews we provide links to Presto Classical, who have a physical shop, in Leamington Spa, Warwickshire, supported by what we regard to be the best website in the world for classical music purchasers.
+We do provide a link to Amazon in each of our reviews.
+We strongly recommend Presto Classical, who have a physical shop, in Leamington Spa, Warwickshire, supported by what we regard to be the best website in the world for classical music purchasers.
 They hold a vast stock and the website has an outstanding search engine.
 Furthermore the business is staffed by musicians and music lovers who have a vast knowledge of classical music and recorded performances.

 Another source that we can recommend is Colchester Classics, a mail order only business run by Liz Leatherdale.
 Colchester Classics can be contacted by phone Freephone (0800 999 6994) or email to firstname.lastname@example.org and you will be offered help and advice in choosing the recording that is right for you.